ravinderjangra/safe_app_csharp/README.md

 9. [Further Help](#Further-Help)
 10. [License](#License)

-This project contains the C# bindings and API wrappers for the [safe_app](https://github.com/maidsafe/safe_client_libs/tree/master/safe_app) and mock [safe_authenticator](https://github.com/maidsafe/safe_client_libs/tree/master/safe_authenticator).
+This project contains the C# bindings and API wrappers for the [safe_app](https://github.com/maidsafe/safe-api/) and mock [safe_authenticator](https://github.com/maidsafe/safe_client_libs/tree/master/safe_authenticator).
 The native libraries, bindings and API wrapper are built and published as a NuGet package.
 The latest version can be fetched from the [MaidSafe.SafeApp NuGet package](https://www.nuget.org/packages/MaidSafe.SafeApp/).

 At a very high level, this package includes:

 * C# API for devs for easy app development.
-* safe_app and mock safe_authenticator bindings.
-These bindings are one to one mapping to the FFI functions exposed from safe_app and safe_authenicator native libraries.
+* safe-api and mock safe_authenticator bindings.
+These bindings are one to one mapping to the FFI functions exposed from safe_api and safe_authenicator native libraries.
-* Native libraries generated from [safe_client_libs](https://github.com/maidsafe/safe_client_libs) containing required logic to connect, read and write data on the SAFE Network.
+* Native libraries generated from [safe-api](https://github.com/maidsafe/safe-api) containing required logic to connect, read and write data on the SAFE Network.

 ## Supported Platforms

-* Xamarin.Android ( >=4.2.
+* Xamarin.Android ( >=5.0.
 ABI: armeabi-v7a, x86_64)
 * Xamarin.iOS ( >= 1.0, ABI: ARM64, x64)
-* .NET Standard 1.3 (for usage via portable libs)
+* .NET Standard 2.0 (for usage via portable libs)
-* .NET Core 1.0 (for use via .NET Core targets.
+* .NET Core 2.2 (for use via .NET Core targets.
 Runtime support limited to x64)
-* .NET Framework 4.6 (for use via classic .NET Framework targets.
+* .NET Framework 4.7.2 (for use via classic .NET Framework targets.
 Platform support limited to x64)

 ## API Usage